-- 1. In the Trigger tab's Trigger Sequence area, select the level that you want to replace. - A yellow box appears around the level. - 2.
-In the Trigger Functions subtab, select the trigger function you want to insert.
+1. In the Trigger tab's Trigger Sequence area, select the level that you want to replace.

+2. In the Trigger Functions subtab, select the trigger function you want to insert.

 A picture describing the trigger function is shown.

 3. Select the Replace button, or select the level button and choose Replace LEVEL.